carnegie/clab_hawaii/Data Processing/Data Processing - use for leap years/README.md

 This README covers the process needed to convert the NSDRB data into usable capacity factors that are in the proper format for PyPSA.

-IT IS MEANT FOR DATA THAT INCLUDES LEAP YEARS AND REGULAR YEARS
+IT IS MEANT FOR DATA COMING FROM LEAP YEARS ONLY

 Each .py script in the data processing folder has a number at the start of its name.
 This is the order in which these scripts need to be run.